 The information included on your labels is pulled from multiple locations in the Back Office, at both the product level and at the package level.

 Product-level details are what you see when you select an item in your Products list, such as product type, name, supplier, brand, pricing - in other words, aspects that apply to all associated SKUs, packages, lots, etc. These are all found on the Details and Pricing tabs for a given product.

-Package- or lot-level details, by contrast, vary by package/lot/shipment of this product.
+Package- or lot-level details, by contrast, vary by package/lot/SKU.
 These include package IDs/lot numbers and their individual quantities on hand, harvest batch information, harvest date, testing results, etc. These details are entered individually by package or lot number.
 To view or edit these, scroll to the bottom of your product details, select a SKU, package ID, or lot number, and click Actions > Edit:

 This takes you to the Edit Inventory screen.
 Here we see that if we were to print a label for this SKU, the label would be missing nearly all required information.
-Simply fill in the necessary blanks, save your changes, and reprint the label either from Back Office, from the register/point of sale, or from the Weigh Station:
+Fill in the necessary blanks, save your changes, and reprint the label.

 The only product-level information that prints on your labels is the Weight, Strain, and Flower Type:

 All other details on your labels come from the package/lot-level "Edit Inventory" screen, including the test results.